DataDog/hiring-engineers/answers.md

 **Bonus Question: What is the Anomaly graph displaying?**

-On the graph I've created the Anomaly will show any deviation on Mysql CPU usage per user, based on previous collected metrics.
+On the graph I've created the Anomaly function will show any deviation on Mysql CPU usage per user, based on previous collected metrics.
 This could be a good graph for identify possible sql queries using too much resource or having a different behaviour than expected.

 The blue line shows the regular cpu time per user and the red line possible anomalies.